In 2019, more than 3 billion people owned a smartphone.

 Things have improved dramatically since the iPhone 4’s notorious antenna issues.
 Back then, if you held the phone in the wrong place, you could kill what had previously been a strong signal.

 Whilst these issues are a thing of the past, internal antennas are never going to be as strong as the nubbins that used to jut out of your old brick phones.
-If your signal is weak, try taking off the phone case if you have one on.
+If your signal is weak, try taking off the phone case if you have one on or get a new antenna to boost cell signal.

 If things are desperate, trying propping the phone upright and using it on the speaker without holding the phone at all.
 You should find that this improves the signal a little.